 - Online/offline — Consider how panels work offline, as well as online.
 Panels can provide a continued reason for viewers to stay on a stream, even if the streamer is offline.

-- Uses beyond game content — Since panels do not reside on video content, they experiences do not have to be as tightly coupled to the streamer’s content as other types of Extensions.
-Panels are great for displaying high-level stats about the stream, gear a streamer uses, or other fun content that has no relationship to the content they choose to stream.
-Panels also can be treated like a mobile web app, housing a game or productivity app within them.
+- Uses beyond game content — Since panels do not reside on video content, they do not have to be as tightly coupled to the streamer’s content as other types of Extensions.
+Panels are great for displaying high-level stats about the stream, gear a streamer uses, or other enjoyable content that has no relationship to the content they stream.
+Panels also can be treated like a mobile web app, housing a game or productivity app..

 - Layout — Panel Extensions are limited to 318px wide x 496px high, to avoid iframe scrolling.
-Within this box, try to allow 10px of inner padding for any text within your extension, for maximum readability.
+Within these limits, try to allow 10px of inner padding for any text within your extension, for maximum readability.

 If you want to support light and dark mode, we recommend the following background colors: